Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Numerics

 \subsection{Analysis Setup}

 In order to corroborate our theoretical findings, we have conducted a small-scale experiment.
-We have trained a LeNet architecture, similar to the one described in \cite{Feng.2021}, using the Cifar10 dataset \cite{Krizhevsky.2009}.
+We have trained a LeNet architecture, similar to the one described in \cite{Feng.2021}, using the CIFAR10 dataset \cite{Krizhevsky.2009}.
 LeNet is a compact convolutional network comprised of two convolutional layers followed by three dense layers.
 The network comprises approximately 137,000 parameters.
-As our loss function, we employed Cross Entropy, along with an L2 regularization with a prefactor of $10^{-4}$.
 Here we present results for a single seed and specific hyperparameters.
 However, we have also performed tests with different seeds and combinations of hyperparameters, all of which showed comparable qualitative behavior (see \cref{sec:appendix_hyperparameters}).
-Furthermore, in \cref{sec:appendix_resnet20} we studied a ResNet architecture \cite{He.2016}, a different and more modern network, where we obtained similar results.
+Furthermore, in \cref{sec:appendix_resnet20} we studied a ResNet architecture \cite{He.2016}, a more modern network, where we obtained similar results.

-We used SGD to train the network for 100 epochs, employing an exponential learning rate schedule that reduces the learning rate by a factor of $0.98$ each epoch.
-The initial learning rate is set at $5\cdot10^{-3}$, which eventually reduces to approximately $7\cdot10^{-4}$ after 100 epochs.
-The momentum parameter and the minibatch size $S$ are set to $0.9$ and $50$, respectively, which results in a thousand minibatches per epoch, $M = 1000$.
-This setup achieves 100\% training accuracy and 63\% testing accuracy.
-The evolution of loss and accuracy during training can be seen in \cref{sec:appendix_loss_evolution}.
-We then compute the variances right after the initial schedule over a period of 20 additional epochs, equivalent to 20,000 update steps.
-Throughout this analysis period, the learning rate is maintained at $7\cdot10^{-4}$ and the recorded weights are designated by $\Vec{\theta}_k$, with $k = K, \dots, K+T$ and $T = 20{,}000$.
+The training parameters together with the schedule are described in \cref{sec:appendix_loss_evolution} and result in a thousand minibatches per epoch, $M = 1{,}000$.
+The setup achieves 95\% training accuracy and about 70\% testing accuracy.
+We compute the variances right after the initial schedule over a period of 20 additional epochs, equivalent to 20,000 update steps.
+During the initial schedule, we use an exponential learning rate decay applied once per epoch, while our theoretical results assume a constant learning rate.
+To better align the analysis with theory, we maintain a constant learning rate throughout the 20-epoch analysis period.
+However, since the learning rate changes only slowly across epochs -- and remains fixed within each epoch -- we expect deviations from theory due to this potential mismatch to be minimal when analyzing timeframes spanning only a few epochs.